 Verdu was Facebook’s vice president in charge of working with developers to bring games and other content to Oculus virtual reality headsets.
 He also had a hand in popular mobile games at Electronic Arts, including The Sims, Plants vs. Zombies and Star Wars franchises.
-He will serve as Netflix's vice president of game development.
+He serves as Netflix's vice president of game development.

-Netflix is also advertising more 'game-like' interactive development positions on its website.
+Netflix is also advertising more 'game-like' interactive development positions on its website (opens in new tab).
 So expect its gaming team to grow.